100/50 Journey landscape

 What is the 100/50 Journey?

-What does it take to launch 100 reading, writing, and sci-fantasy projects in 50 years?
-Think about everything from apps, serials, and newsletters to poetry festivals and sci-fantasy board games.
+What does it take to launch 100 meaningful projects in 50 years, driven entirely by weird passions and parallel topic engines?
+Think apps, serials, newsletters, poetry festivals, and sci-fantasy board games.
 Can you imagine bringing all of that to life?

 I can.
 And I want you to build alongside me.

-Welcome to the 100/50 Journey: my 50-year campaign from 2026 to 2076 to launch 100 meaningful projects.
-The finish line is 100 working, successful creations.
-Anything that gets shelved is just practice for the ones that survive.
+Welcome to the 100/50 Journey.
+This is my 50-year commitment from 2026 to 2076 to launch 100 successful creations.
+Anything shelved serves as practice for the ones that survive.

-The best feature here is the Idea Directory.
-This is the exact archive of ideas I pull from when I'm ready to start something new.
-If you are a writer, creative, or entrepreneur looking for your next challenge, feel free to raid the directory.
-The ideas are completely open-ended, leaving plenty of room for you to step into the unknown and add your own unique magic.
+The best feature is the Idea Directory.
+This is the exact archive I pull from when starting something new.
+If you are a writer, creative, or entrepreneur seeking a challenge, feel free to raid it.
+The ideas are completely open-ended, giving you room to step into the unknown.

-You can also take this 100/50 framework and apply it to an entirely different passion.
-Whether your topic is cosy romance novels, tech startups, or pet rats 🐀, this is your official invitation to take the journey and make it your own.
+You can apply this 100/50 framework to your own weird passions.
+Whether your topic is cosy romance novels, tech startups, or pet rats 🐀, this is your invitation to make the journey your own.

-When you spend decades building solo, you naturally stumble into a lot of unanswered questions.
-At the bottom of this page, you will find the Question Vault, an ongoing log of every random thought, roadblock, and curiosity I encountered along the way.
+Building solo for decades uncovers endless questions.
+At the bottom of this page, you will find the Question Vault, an ongoing log of roadblocks and curiosities I hit along the way.

 Doing